Watch all the trailers from San Diego Comic-Con 2019

 Originally published July 18.

-Discuss: Every Comic-Con 2019 trailer: Picard, The Witcher, Cats, It Chapter 2, Top Gun sequel
+Discuss: Every Comic-Con 2019 trailer: Snowpiercer, Picard, The Witcher, Cats, It Chapter 2, Top Gun sequel

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.